kstenerud/concise-text-encoding/cte-specification.md

 ### Version Specifier

-All CTE documents must begin with a version specifier.
+All CTE documents must begin with a version specifier, which must not be preceded by whitespace.

 The version specifier is the lowercase letter `v` followed immediately by a number representing the version of this specification that the document adheres to (there is no whitespace between the `v` and the number).
 The version specifier must be followed by whitespace to separate it from the rest of the document.